Diversity at Cairncross & Hempelmann

 CH& is committed to a firm culture of diversity that reflects the many communities in which we belong and practice.
 We strive to enable and encourage everyone in our firm to draw upon their unique experiences and backgrounds to help us thrive and deliver excellence to our clients.

 We recognize that words are not enough when it comes to racial equality and social justice.
-Our firm recently renewed our commitment to this important cause and implemented the CH& Racial Equality & Social Justice Plan that invites all attorneys and staff to engage, take action, and continue to broaden diversity and awareness in our communities.
+Our firm is committed to this important cause and has a detailed CH& Racial Equality & Social Justice Plan that invites all attorneys and staff to engage, take action, and continue to broaden diversity and awareness in our communities.
 The CH& Diversity Team was founded in 2004 and drives the firm’s initiatives and action.

 In 2021, CH& was placed on the shortlist for the Chambers Diversity & Inclusion Awards for “Outstanding Firm for Diversity & Inclusion.”
 This program recognizes achievements of firms and individuals who are furthering the advancement of diversity and inclusion across the USA and Canada.

 In 2007, CH& began offering a Diversity Fellowship which includes a paid summer associate position in our firm.
 This program helps increase the diversity represented in our firm as well as the legal community as a whole.

 The CH& Diversity Team provides many opportunities for ongoing education on a range of issues.
 Through firm-led watch parties and engaging discussions we continue to deepen our understanding of important topics, and we support this action with an online repository for important articles and resources.
 We share regular communications about community activism including petitions, community happenings, reports on ways our employees are engaging in their communities, and more.